 Answer: YES.
 John will have a tough time convincing his employer that his failure to wear his seatbelt was not an intentional violation of a rule.
 The employer will be able to present evidence, including John’s past citations and comments, that John intentionally chose not to wear his seat belt.
 His actions can be considered willful misconduct when there is knowledge of obvious danger.
 John’s workers’ compensation claim will be harmed, and John could possibly lose his chances of recovering his workers’ compensation benefits for the accident.

-All situations vary so if you have suffered from a work injury while driving and have questions, please contact an experienced attorney at the Ramos Law Firm.
+All situations vary so if you have suffered from a work injury while driving and have questions, please contact an experienced attorney at Ramos & Law.